harvard-acc/LLVM-Tracer/README.md

        trace_logger.llvm under the source directory.
        Other llvm bitcode and object files still remain in the build directory.

+     -DDYN_LINK_TRACE_CODE=TRUE,FALSE    (default : FALSE)
+       By turn on this option, all the LLVM-Tracer instrumented code are linked with dynamic libraries.
      ```

 Build with Makefile: